Wardrobe stylist: Training

 Most stylists acquire professional skills and knowledge by assisting other glamorous, established stylists, in a system similar to apprenticeship.
-Stylist assistants are typically hired at a rate between $150 to $350 a day.
+Stylist assistants are typically hired at a rate between $150 and $350 a day.
 Assistants' responsibilities can vary greatly depending on the stylist and the assignment.
 Some are hired only to perform physical labor, such as setting up for a client fitting or returning samples to a press showroom; others may help the stylist with selecting wardrobe options, preparing clients for public events, or any other task needed to complete an assignment.

 According to one report in Seventeen Magazine, there were no specific education majors helpful for becoming a fashion stylist, but that degrees in fashion design, tailoring, merchandising, communications, marketing, color harmonies, art history and photography, understanding of the human body - how it stores fat and ages, psychology and how women's perception changes to color, could be helpful, but overall it was helpful to read fashion magazines regularly to develop a "great eye for fashion".